oauthstuff/draft-oauth-rar/main.md

 # Privacy Considerations

 Implementers MUST design and use authorization details in a privacy preserving manner.

 Any sensitive personal data included in authorization details MUST be prevented from leaking, e.g., through referrer headers.
 Implementation options include encrypted request objects as defined in [@I-D.ietf-oauth-jwsreq] or transmission of authorization details via end-to-end encrypted connections between client and authorization server by utilizing the `request_uri` authorization request parameter as defined in [@I-D.ietf-oauth-jwsreq].

+Even if the request data are encrypted, an attacker could use the authorization server to learn the user data by injecting the encrypted request data into an authorization request on a device under his control and use the authorization server's user consent screens to show the (decrypted) user data in the clear.
+Implementations MUST consider this attacker vector and implement appropriate counter measures, e.g. by only showing portions of the data or, if possible, determing whether the assumed user context is still the same (after user authentication).

 # Acknowledgements {#Acknowledgements}

 We would would like to thank Daniel Fett, Sebastian Ebling, Dave Tonge, Mike Jones, Nat Sakimura, and Rob Otto for their valuable feedback during the preparation of this draft.

-We would also like to thank Dave Tonge and Aaron Parecki for their valuable feedback to this draft.
+We would also like to thank Daniel Fett, Dave Tonge and Aaron Parecki for their valuable feedback to this draft.

 # IANA Considerations {#iana_considerations}

+TBD

 * `authorization_details` as JWT claim
 * `authorization_details_supported` and `authorization_data_types_supported` as metadata parameters